gsoulie/angular-resources/ng-download.md

 Le principe est le suivant : créer un fichier "blob" contenant du text ou du contenu récupéré depuis un appel API par exemple, puis créer un lien de type ````<a href>```` invisible ayant pour url le fichier blob.
 On simule un clic sur ce lien qui va lancer le téléchargement du fichier

-To save a file we need to create three inputs (filename, content, and extension).
-When a user clicks on the “save file” button we create a blob file and invisible link.
-This link we use to create a Url for our file, then we manually click on our click and download the file.

 ````typescript
 filecontent = '';